nskothekar/sample-node/README.md

 ..2.
 Jenkins users should be added into docker group or jenkins should be ran as root user

 ..3.
+Swarm mode should be enabled.
+Run ```docker swarm init``` to enable swarm mode

+..4.
 Active choice plugin should be installed

 **### Problem statement 2**
 ..Solution in GIT Repo